data-preservation-programs/singularity/docs/en/cli-reference/storage/update/gphotos.md

       Without this flag, archived media will not be visible in directory listings and won't be transferred.

+   --proxy
+      Use the gphotosdl proxy for downloading the full resolution images

+      The Google API will deliver images and video which aren't full resolution, and/or have EXIF data missing.

+      However if you use the gphotosdl proxy then you can download original, unchanged images.

+      This runs a headless browser in the background.

+      Download the software from [gphotosdl](https://github.com/rclone/gphotosdl)

+      First run with

+          gphotosdl -login

+      Then once you have logged into google photos close the browser window and run

+          gphotosdl

+      Then supply the parameter `--gphotos-proxy "http://localhost:8282"` to make rclone use the proxy.

    --encoding
       The encoding for the backend.